Purchases & Sales

 Returns

-Pro Tip: Include memos/notes in your return records for better tracking and communication with your team.
+(Optional) Enter the return details in the memo field for better tracking and communication with your team.

 For a detailed guide on the Returns feature, check out our blog: